benshimonz/V1/README.md

 A property tag serves as a placeholder for the property's value in a given assignment.
 Property tags can be used:

-* to force constraints on the value of other properties (see Q108, Q109)
+* as part of a property tag's constraint (see Q108, Q109)
-* as part on an aggregation tag's definition (see Q116, Q117)
+* as part of an aggregation tag's definition (see Q116, Q117)
-* to force constraints on the value of aggregation tags (see Q120)
+* as part of an aggregation tag's constraint (see Q120)
+* as part of a min/max aggregation tag's definition (see Q131,Q132)
+* as a part of a split definition (see Q226,Q227)

 Here are some examples: